Mike Modano: Detroit Red Wings (2010–2011)

 On June 29, 2010, the Stars announced that Modano would not be re-signed to a contract for the 2010–11 season.
 After contemplating retirement or signing with the Detroit Red Wings (in his home state) or with the Minnesota Wild (in the state where he began his NHL career), Modano signed a one-year contract with the Red Wings.
 As the no. 9 jersey had been retired by the Red Wings, Modano went for no. 90 instead.
 Coach Mike Babcock expressed a desire for Modano to center Detroit's third line with Dan Cleary and Jiří Hudler.

 At 5:35 of the first period of Detroit's 2010–11 home opener, on just his second shift, Modano took a pass from Cleary and beat Anaheim goaltender Jonas Hiller for his first goal as a Red Wing.

-Modano's time with the Red Wings ended on a sour note when Babcock made him a healthy scratch for his potential 1,500th regular-season game in the NHL.
+Modano's time with the Red Wings ended on a sour note when Babcock made him a healthy scratch late in the season, even though the team had clinched a playoff berth, preventing him from reaching the milestone of 1,500 regular-season games played.
 Modano finished his career with 1,499 regular-season games played.
+Teammates Kris Draper and Nicklas Lidstrom were not pleased with Modano's benching which was an example of Babcock's coaching style which included "mind games".
+General manager Ken Holland has said in hindsight that if had he been aware of this snub, he would have intervened to have Modano play in order to reach the milestone.
+Modano retired after the Red Wings lost in the second round of the playoffs to the San Jose Sharks.